 Several of the protagonists of Persona 4 get drunk off of non-alcoholic beverages they get at a night club.
 Unusually, they were just hanging out, with no implications of drowning sorrows- they just happened to get drunk off of regular fruit drinks.
 It's only Yukiko, Rise and Teddie (the last of whom isn't human and could very well actually get drunk off nonalcoholic drinks) who get hammered, while everyone else is perfectly sober and wondering what happened to them.
 Even better, the sloshed ones don't know the drinks aren't alcoholic until after they're drunk, and in-story the others speculated that it's either a placebo effect or a result of "the atmosphere".
 This also happens in the Anime of the Game, except the main character also gets hit by the effects.
 Or at least pretended to (with him it's hard to tell).

 Soda Popinski and his bottles of soda in the Wii version of Punch-Out!!.
-In the original NES game, it was more of a Frothy Mugs of Water scenario (with his name getting changed from Vodka Drunkenski and just plain old booze), but the Wii remake ran with the soda angle, while hinting that he actually is getting drunk on it anyway.
+In the original NES game, it was more of a Frothy Mugs of Water scenario (with his name getting changed from Vodka Drunkenski—his name in the arcade—and just plain old booze), but the Wii remake ran with the soda angle and made it vague whether he was getting drunk or high from his drinking (the remake plays his drinking for laughs by noting he trains by hauling crates full of soda, which he then proceeds to down by the ton).
+Either way, he retains enough of his Lightning Bruiser skills to still be a tough opponent.

 In the American version of Skies of Arcadia the drink of choice in most taverns is loqua, which is supposed to be simply flavored juice.
 There are plenty of people around the world that are VERY happy with their juice.
 In the original Japanese, it's simply wine